Bw3ll/JOP_ROCKET/README.md

 ![alt text](https://github.com/Bw3ll/JOP_ROCKET/blob/master/jopRocket3.jpg)
 # JOP ROCKET

 The Jump-oriented Programming Reversing Open Cyber Knowledge Expert Tool, or JOP ROCKET, is a tool designed to help facilitate JOP gadget discovery in an x86 Windows environment.
 This tool has not been released yet.
-This tool will be released at DEF CON 27, where it will be the subject of a talk by Dr. Bramwell Brizendine and Dr. Josh Stroschein.
+This tool was released at DEF CON 27, where it was the subject of a talk by Dr. Bramwell Brizendine and Dr. Josh Stroschein.

-Please navigate to [https://github.com/Bw3ll/JOP_ROCKET](https://github.com/Bw3ll/JOP_ROCKET/) in order to download this tool on or after August 8, 2019.
+Please navigate to [https://github.com/Bw3ll/JOP_ROCKET](https://github.com/Bw3ll/JOP_ROCKET/) in order to download this tool.

 The tool is a Python script utilizing the Capstone disassembly enginge as well as other dependencies.
 This software exploitation tool is a fully featured artifact designed to facilitate Jump-oriented Programming.
 It is intended to be run on Windows, but can also run on any environment with the dependencies, albeit in a more limited context outside Windows.

-**TOOL NOT AVAILABLE UNTIL AUGUST 8, 2019**
+Usage information is not available at this time beyond what is in the help menu.
+Constructing JOP exploits is not straightforward and is very nuanced, with some parallels but many differences from ROP.
+Please refer to DEF CON talk to see a brief demo.

+This tool has been taught at Dakota State University in the doctoral program, as part of CSC 848: Advanced Software Exploitation, the most challenging course in the program.

+Thank you to Austin Babcock for his help with various issues relating to the JOP ROCKET, including his install instructions.

 ## Basic install instructions for JOP ROCKET